onnokleen/mfGARCH/README.md

 ## ToDo and Roadmap

 ToDo
-* Define class mfGARCH for generic functions, i.e. plot etc.
 * Introduce non-full sample estimation by introducting sample-begin/end variable for forecasting
 * Generate table function for list of mfGARCH models
-* Hide internal functions
 * Add examples in vignette and readme

 Roadmap
-* 2017-04 Feature-completeness, ToDo done
-* 2017-05 Submission to CRAN
+* 2017-06 Submission to CRAN
+* 2017-06 Feature-completeness, ToDo done

 Future
 * Introduce other weighting schemes
 * Employ more than one variable
-* Employ more than GJR-GARCH
 * Broom-package plug-in
 * Allow for different releases for improving real-time forecasting